liamstatham/100-days-of-code/log.md

     Tomorows starting point: https://www.freecodecamp.org/learn/scientific-computing-with-python/python-for-everybody/relational-databases-join-operation

+Thoughts :
-**Thoughts** I really want to improve my coding, as an expert in SQL with an interest in data I want to be able to manipulate the data in different ways.
+I really want to improve my coding, as an expert in SQL with an interest in data I want to be able to manipulate the data in different ways.
 Potentially with a view to data viz or data analysis.
 Maybe even to create actual software.
 I am struggling with time, due to looking after a toddler.

 Finding time late at night is also quite tiring, will be worse when I start work after the Christmas break next week.